davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 30-SEP-2024
 * OpenMeteoEDA_202306_v004 runs select combinations of 2 predictors on evapotranspiration, using the full training data
 * OpenMeteoEDA_202306_v004 runs random forest model using all predictors for relative humidity
+* OpenMeteoEDA_202306_v004 runs linear model using all predictors for relative humidity